Parity violating spectral dynamics of black holes in dynamical Chern-Simons gravity: Abstract

 \section{Abstract}

-We propose a dynamical amplification mechanism for detecting symmetry breaking in black holes through environmentally driven spectral instabilities of quasinormal modes.
+We study how environmentally driven spectral instabilities of quasinormal modes respond to parity violating gravito-scalar coupling in black holes.
 Focusing on dynamical Chern-Simons gravity as a paradigm for parity violation, we perturb the Schwarzschild background with a localized potential bump.
-Our analysis reveals three distinctive phenomena absent in general relativity: 1) topological reconnections of mode branches, 2) counterintuitive mode stabilization that delays overtaking transitions, and 3) scalar mode dominance emerging at intermediate coupling strengths.
-These dynamical features amplify weak static splittings into observable signatures, establishing a connection between gravitational symmetry breaking and non-Hermitian spectral physics.
-Our framework provides new pathways for testing modified gravity theories through gravitational wave observations.
+Our analysis reveals three distinctive phenomena absent in general relativity: 1) branch reconnections in the complex frequency plane, 2) a counterintuitive mode stabilization that delays overtaking transitions, and 3) scalar mode dominance emerging at intermediate coupling strengths.
+These frequency domain features show how comparatively weak static sector differences manifest as distinct dynamical signatures, thereby linking parity violating black hole perturbations with non-Hermitian spectral physics.
+Our results provide a frequency domain characterization of parity violating coupling and motivate future targeted ringdown studies of modified gravity.

-{\bf \emph{Introduction.}} Symmetries are cornerstones of general relativity (GR).
-For instance, the parity symmetry of Schwarzschild spacetime directly leads to the isospectrality of its gravitational perturbation spectrum: axial and polar perturbations share identical quasinormal mode (QNM) spectra \cite{Regge:1957td,Chandrasekhar:1975nkd,Chandrasekhar:1985kt,Kokkotas:1999bd,Berti:2009kk}.
-However, numerous beyond-standard-model (BSM) gravity theories—whether inspired by string theory or quantum gravity—predict the breaking of fundamental symmetries \cite{Chen:2021cts,Li:2023ulk,del-Corral:2022kbk,Herceg:2024vwc,Herceg:2025fyf,Chung:2025gyg}.
-Detecting such symmetry breaking is a core goal of gravitational wave astronomy \cite{Yagi:2017zhb,Perkins:2021mhb,Califano:2023aji,Zhu:2023rrx,Zhang:2025kcw}.

-The challenge lies in the fact that these breaking effects in static black hole (BH) backgrounds are typically weak, for example, only causing minor static splittings between axial and polar spectra that are hard to resolve at current observational precision \cite{Chen:2021cts,del-Corral:2022kbk}.